The Bayesian Approach To Inverse Problems: Measure Preserving Dynamics

-The aim of this section is to exhibit a Hilbert space valued stochastic differential equation (SDE), which in many applicstions has an interpretation as a stochastic partial differential equation (SPDE), and which is invariant with respect to the posterior measure $\mu^y$ constructed in subsection \ref{ssec:3.2}.
-We restrict outselves to the case of Gaussian priors $\mu_0$.
-The data $y$ plays no role in what follows and indeed the theory applies to a wide range of measures $\mu$ which have density with respect to a Gaussian prior $\mu_0$ including, but not limited to, Bayesian inverse problems; we work in this general setting.
+This section is devoted to Banach space valued Markov chains or processes which are invariant with respect to the \as{posterior} measure $\mu^y$ constructed in subsection \ref{ssec:3.2}.
+Within this section, the data $y$ arising in the inverse problems plays no explicit role; indeed the theory applies to a wide range of measures $\mu$ on separable Banach space $X$.
+Thus the discussion in this chapter includes, but is not limited to, Bayesian inverse problems.
+All of the Markov chains we construct will exploit structure in a reference measure $\mu_0$ with respect to which the measure $\mu$ is absolutely continuous; thus $\mu$ has a density with respect to $\mu_0$.
+In continuous time we will explicitly use the Gaussianity of $\mu_0$, but in discrete time we will be more general.